 Clusters of DIASources detected on visits taken at different times are associated with either a DIAObject or an SSObject, to represent the underlying astrophysical phenomenon.
-The as- DMS-REQ-0285 sociation can be made in two different ways: by assuming the underlying phenomenon is an object within the Solar System moving on an orbit around the Sun19, or by assuming it
+The association can be made in two different ways: by assuming the underlying phenomenon is an object within the Solar System moving on an orbit around the Sun18, or by assuming it

-17The SRD considers Solar System object orbit catalog to be a Data Release data product (LSST SRD, Sec 3.5).
+16The SRD considers Solar System object orbit catalog to be a Data Release data product (LSST SRD, Sec 3.5).
 Nevertheless, to successfully differentiate between apparitions of known Solar System objects and other types DIASources we consider it functionally a part of Prompt products.

-$^{^{18}}$ Small, 30×30 , sub-images at the position of a detected source.
+$^{^{17}}$ Small, ${30} \times {30}$, sub-images at the position of a detected source.
 Also known as postage stamps.

-19We don't plan to fit for motion around other Solar System bodies; eg., identifying new satellites of Jupiter is left to the community.
+18We don't plan to fit for motion around other Solar System bodies; eg., identifying new satellites of Jupiter is left to the community.

-to be distant enough to only exhibit small parallactic and proper motion20.
+DRAFT NOT YET APPROVED - The contents of this document are subject to configuration control and may not be changed, altered, or their provisions waived without prior approval. - DRAFT NOT YET APPROVED to be distant enough to only exhibit small parallactic and proper motion19.
 The latter type of association is performed during difference image analysis right after the image has been acquired.
 The former is done at daytime by the Moving Objects Processing Software (MOPS), DMS-REQ-0089 unless the DIASource is an apparition of an already known SSObject.
 In that case, it will be flagged as such during difference image analysis.

-At the end of the difference image analysis of each visit, we will issue time domain event alerts for all newly detected DIASources21.
+At the end of the difference image analysis of each visit, we will issue time domain event alerts for all newly detected DIASources20.